In Morocco the 22nd annual world sacred music bonanza has been underway in Fez, one of the oldest imperial cities in the North African country.

 “Musicians convey many emotions when singing, including pleasure and ecstasy, and that is something that has always terrified society.
 So they are relegated to a certain lower category.
 But what we are trying to show in this festival is precisely the role that women used to play, and continue to play today in the world in Europe, in Latin America, Africa and the Middle East,” said Alain Weber, Fes Festival Artistic Director.

 We believe that with music you can change lots of things.
 It is easier to change people's mentality with music than with weapons or with war.
-Music is soft and it is easy to use to pass on a message.
+Music is soft and

 Performers around the globe attended the fete showcasing their different sounds and cultures where they were united by sound and rhythm.